Gaurav-Pande/Image-Denoising/README.md

 # Image-Denoising

 ### Background
-Image noise is a random change in a pixel hue or saturation value of a pixel in an image.
+Image noise is random variation of brightness or color information in images.
 There can be multiple sources of image noise.
 Noise can get introduced inherently at a different stage of image capture pipeline from light variation, camera optics, image sensor to image storage.

 ### The Problem
 One of the fundamental challenges in the field of Image processing and Computer vision is Image denoising, where the goal is to estimate the original image by suppressing noise from the contaminated region in an Image.
 Image Denoising has numerous applications, such as: